 Hofstra professors from various fields teach in the LGBTQ+ Studies program, including literature (Classics, French, English, Spanish), rhetorical studies, media studies, education, and religion studies.
 The inherently interdisciplinary nature of LGBTQ+ Studies is thus well served by the different domains of study and their methodologies.

 Faculty and staff mentors make themselves available for consultation and advising, especially as the LGBTQ+ Studies program offers the possibility of quasi self-fashioned courses with the cooperation of professors who are inclined to do so.
 Interested students often find it helpful to consult with a mentor to help them pattern a course or series of courses that respond to their personal interests.

 The LGBTQ+ Studies program at Hofstra University investigates the broad spectrum of sexual and gender identities from serious scholarly perspectives, including but not restricted to biology, classical studies, communications, cultural studies, fine arts, health professions and human services, history, literature, philosophy, psychology, and sociology.
 The program is interdisciplinary and designed to offer students various viewpoints from which to examine diversity – diversity of culture, but also diversity in families, communities, histories, institutions, languages and literatures, economics, and politics, as well as the complex social and cultural relations between marginalized sexualities and the heterosexual majority.
 Gender, sexual identities, discourses, and institutions are studied as they intersect with class, race, ethnicity, nationality, religion, and transnational movements.

 Outcome Assessment Tools

-- analyze scholarship, literature, art, music, dance, theatre, or film created by or performed by one or more LGBTQ+ person
+- Analyze scholarship, literature, art, music, dance, theater, or film created or performed by one or more LGBTQ+ person.

 |Bosley, Alicia||Assistant Professor of Counseling and Mental Health Professions||516-463-8101|